hatguyl/Online-meeting-attendance-report-maker-zoom-/README.md

 # Online Meeting (ZOOM) Attendance Report Maker

 A Python-based utility for automating the processing of online meeting attendance exports into structured Excel reports.
-The application is designed to simplify attendance analysis by generating attendance, late, absent, and filtered participant reports from CSV exports.
+The application is designed to simplify attendance analysis by generating attendance, late, absent, and filtered participant reports from Zoom CSV exports.

 > **Version:** v0.1.0